Cavinti: Government

+Local government

 Like other towns in the Philippines, Cavinti is governed by a mayor and vice mayor who are elected to three-year terms.
 The mayor is the executive head and leads the town's departments in executing the Sangguniang Bayan's ordinances and improving public services.
 The vice mayor heads a legislative council consisting of councilors, as members.

 Elected officials

-At present, Cavinti Municipal officials are: